akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 - **Rockingham** (A massive Royal Forest in the middle of England, the King’s private hunting ground)
 - **Westminster** (A village near London, home to the King’s Great Hall and the Abbey)
 - **Devon** (A wild, hilly county in the far southwest of England, known for red earth and tin mines)
+- **Exeter** (The largest fortified city in Devon and the gateway to the west, pronounced ‘Ex-eh-ter’)
+- **Sutton** (A small, quiet fishing village and harbor in Devon that later became the city of Plymouth)
 - **Stanwey** (The quiet manor and farm estate that Beatrice calls home, pronounced ‘Stan-way’ (Fictional))

 ### The Waterways